-CPEI State Grant (Grants to students attending Certain Private Education Institution).
-A student must be a North Carolina state resident and complete a full academic year with at least 9 credit hours or more each semester to receive this state grant.
-Full-time students will be eligible for the full award, part-time students (at least 9 hours) will be awarded on a prorated basis.
-A CPEI State Grant application must be submitted to apply for this grant.
+NC Need Based Scholarship.
+A student must be a North Carolina state resident, be federal PELL eligibile (EFC: 0-10,000), and be enrolled for at least 9 credit hours each semester to receive this state scholarship.
+Full-time students will be eligible for the full award, 3/4-time students (at least 9 hours) will be awarded at the 3/4-time award.
 The student's state residency will be verified by the MACU Financial Aid Office.
-The amount of the grant is determined yearly by the NC State government and awarded directly to the student via postal mail during the summer following the completed academic year.
-Dualenrollment with any other North Carolina college makes a student ineligible for this grant.
+The amount of the grant is determined yearly by the NC State government and applied directly to the student's account each semester.
+Dual-enrollment with any other college will require a financial aid consortium agreement to be completed and on file in the student's financial aid file before the scholarship is awarded.